 The ACA network rules are in place to ensure that:

 - Plan networks are adequate to meet patient need.
 Federal regulations mandate that a plan's network be sufficient in number and types of providers to assure that services are accessible without unreasonable delay.

 - Plan networks must include providers specializing in mental health and substance abuse services.

 - Marketplace-based plans must ensure that "essential community providers" that serve predominately low-income, medically-underserved individuals are available in their network.

 - States may have their own network adequacy requirements that complement federal rules, such as those related to travel times, patient-to-physician ratios, and geography considerations.

-For 2016, the provider network adequacy of plans sold through the federally-run marketplace will be evaluated using a reasonable access standard and will give special attention to a network's access to hospital systems, mental health providers, oncology providers, and primary care providers.
+For plan year 2017, the provider network adequacy of plans sold through the federally-run marketplace will be evaluated using a reasonable access standard and will give special attention to a network's access to hospital systems, mental health providers, oncology providers, and primary care providers.
 If CMS determines that a plan's network does not provide sufficient access, the agency will alert the plan, evaluate the health carrier's response, and decide whether the plan can be certified.
 CMS will also work with state officials and provider ongoing monitoring of QHP network access.